David Charles Abell is Principal Guest Conductor of The Philly POPS.

-David is most widely known for the two Les Misérables Anniversary Concerts (10th and 25th), both of which have become PBS fund-raising perennials.
-He regularly appears on radio and television in the UK, most notably at the BBC Proms, London’s annual music festival at the Royal Albert Hall.
-These appearances have included the Richard Rodgers Centenary celebration (2002), a world premiere opera (2007), Stephen Sondheim’s 80th birthday (2010) and the War Horse Prom (2014).
+Classical music, opera, film music and musical theater all contribute to his diverse career, unified by a serious yet theatrical approach.
+He is widely known for conducting the two Les Misérables Anniversary Concerts (10th and 25th), both of which have become PBS fund-raising perennials.
+Now living in London, he regularly appears on radio and television in the UK, most notably at the BBC Proms, London’s annual music festival at the Royal Albert Hall.

 No stranger to Philadelphia, David Charles Abell made his Philly POPS debut in 2013 and has conducted three Christmas concert series and 2017’s Blockbuster Broadway concert series.
 In 2018, he will conduct Lenny’s Revolution: A Centennial Bernstein Celebration as part of a citywide tribute to Leonard Bernstein planned to mark the centennial of his birth.
 A protégé of the composer, David made his professional conducting debut conducting Bernstein's Mass in Berlin, having previously sung in the original Kennedy Center premiere of that work as a member of the Berkshire Boy Choir.